julianoBRL/GenericAPI/README.md

 ﻿# GenericAPI
 ﻿Basic API with the minimum necessary to create APIs with spring boot.
 It has generic interfaces being only necessary to use include.

-#included in
+# Included in
-Swagger2
+Swagger2/Swagger-UI
-MySQL
+MySQL Connector
 OAuth2
 JWT
+Lombok

-﻿#default user
+﻿# Default user
 User: Admin
 Password: Admin

-﻿#Credits:
+﻿# Credits:
 By: Juliano Lira(Shintaro)
 License:
 Contact: juliano0dev@gamil.com